 - Life Span: 25-100 years.

-Your Odds Of Becoming A Shark Attack Victim
+What Are Your Odds Of Becoming A Shark Attack Victim?

+This article is obviously a satire designed to shock you into paying attention and avoid becoming a shack attack victim yourself.
 In all seriousness, be safe out there.
-And take comfort in knowing that it’s actually really hard to get attacked by a shark.
-Every year about 70 shark attack victims are reported worldwide.
+And take comfort in knowing that your odds of being attacked by a shark are actually very low.
+Every year, only about 70 shark attack victims are reported worldwide.
 According to the Surfrider Foundation, you actually have a 30 times greater chance of getting struck by lightning.